Owbird/Ram-Guard/README.md

 ## ⚙️ Usage

-Configure `interval` and `threshold` settings in the configuration file or pass them as command-line arguments:
+Configure `interval` and `threshold` as command-line arguments or use defaults of 70% and 5s:

 ```bash
 ram-guard --interval <time_in_seconds> --threshold <RAM_limit_in_%>